varshithauppula96/Get-Healthy/README.md

 · Nutrition level and calorie intake by logging in daily diet

-· Fitness activities by tracking exercise — logging in physical activities

-· Connects users with a team of dieticians and fitness trainers who allow the users to create perfect diet and workout plans suited to tastes and activity levels
+· Connects users with a team of fitness trainers who allow the users to create perfect diet and workout plans suited to tastes and activity levels through constant feedback

 ## Web API

 · Calories

-· Youtube videos
+· Recipes

 ## UML Diagram
 <img width="373" alt="umld" src="https://user-images.githubusercontent.com/36701923/115153519-6a812180-a044-11eb-8419-a04251062649.PNG">